limjix/firebasecloudmessagingbug/README.md

 > I demonstrate that in /firebase/init.js , firebase.messaging() does not work on IOS devices Project is created using NUXTJS 12.2.2
+Works perfectly fine on Android phones and Windows laptops

 ## Build Setup